1942 medium tank (Romania)

 In 1942, a medium tank was proposed to be produced by the Axis-aligned Kingdom of Romania.
-The reason behind the proposal was the lack of a Romanian-produced armored fighting vehicle capable of challenging enemy Soviet tanks on the Eastern Front, as well as the allied Nazi Germany not being capable of supplying Romania with considerable amounts of tanks.
-The vehicle never saw production.
+The reason behind the proposal was the lack of a Romanian-produced armored fighting vehicle capable of challenging enemy Soviet tanks on the Eastern Front, as well as the allied Nazi Germany not being capable of supplying Romania with considerable amounts of its own tanks.
+For these same reasons, Romania developed and produced the Mareșal tank destroyer, but the proposed medium tank never saw production.

 Background

 From the moment the Romanians first encountered Soviet T-34 and KV-1 tanks in late 1941, it was obvious that not a single tank or gun in the Romanian inventory was able to tackle them on reasonable terms.
 Furthermore, the allied Germans were not prepared to supply such weapons as long as their own forces were short.
-By late 1942, apart from some T-3s and T-4s, the Romanian army was only equipped with obsolete R-1, R-2 and R35 tanks.
+By late 1942, apart from some Panzer IIIs and Panzer IVs, the Romanian army was only equipped with obsolete R-1, R-2 and R35 tanks.
 This led to different proposals to produce a Romanian vehicle capable to threaten Soviet ones; one such proposal was that of a medium tank.